NVIDIA-Merlin/NVTabular/README.md

 NVTabular is a feature engineering and preprocessing library for tabular data designed to quickly and easily manipulate terabyte scale datasets used to train deep learning based recommender systems.
 It provides a high level abstraction to simplify code and accelerates computation on the GPU using the [RAPIDS cuDF library](https://github.com/rapidsai/cudf) library.

 Recommender systems require massive datasets to train, particularly for deep learning based solutions.
 The transformation of these datasets after ETL in order to prepare them for model training is particularly challenging.
-Often the time taken to do steps such as feature engineering, categorical encoding and normalization of continuous variables exceed the time it takes to train a model.
+Often the time taken to do steps such as feature engineering, categorical encoding and normalization of continuous variables exceeds the time it takes to train a model.

 NVTabular is designed to support Data Scientists and ML Engineers trying to train (deep learning) recommender systems or other tabular data problems by allowing them to: